 The purpose of the hearing is to elicit information on which the committee may base a recommendation to the vice chancellor for action.
 It is not to be construed as a trial in a court of law.
 The hearing before the committee shall be closed and shall be limited to only the student, instructor, chair/director, and dean, as well as any witnesses who receive prior approval by the committee to attend.
 Both student and instructor may provide any additional written materials they desire, and the committee may request additional material if it deems such necessary.
 Both the student and instructor concerned shall be afforded the right to present witnesses or other evidence, question opposing witnesses, and make a concluding statement.
 No attorneys shall be permitted to represent participants in Academic Appeals Committee hearings.

 The Academic Appeals Committee shall audio record all hearings and preserve these audio files until all further avenues of appeal shall have expired.
 At the student's or faculty member's request, copies of the audio file shall be made available.
 When the committee has reviewed all documents and heard such testimony as it considers necessary to reach a conclusion, it shall adopt by majority vote a recommendation to be made to the vice chancellor for academic affairs.
 The recommendation should be either to sustain the action taken at the dean's level (Step 3) or to take some other action with respect to the grade that is being appealed.
-The committee the original grade was arbitrarily or capriciously assigned and recommend that another designated grade be given.
+The committee may (1) recommend that the grade remain as it was originally assigned by the instructor, or (2) report that in the judgment of the committee the original grade was arbitrarily or capriciously assigned and recommend that another designated grade be given.
 The recommendation of the committee should be logged into the electronic record of the appeal and should be transmitted to the vice chancellor for academic affairs.
 The recommendation of the committee should contain as explicitly as the nature of the case will allow the grounds on which the recommendation of the committee is based.
 The chair of the committee shall transmit copies of the committee's recommendation to the student, instructor, department chair/director, dean associated with the course, and department chair and dean associated with the student's major.

 Step 5.
 Final Decision by the Vice Chancellor for Academic Affairs.
 The vice chancellor for academic affairs shall make the final decision, utilizing any resources to assist in deciding the appeal.
 The vice chancellor shall have the right to allow the assigned grade to stand or to raise or lower the assigned grade.
 He/she shall inform all parties involved, including the Academic Appeals Committee, of his/her final decision on the matter.